smithwm210/Slid-Not-Stirred/README.md

 # Slid Not Stirred

-A duel between two bartenders to see who can their client drunk first.
+A duel between two bartenders to see who can their client drunk first

 Made for IGDA WPI's Cutthroat Game Jam, whose theme was Don't Stop!